 In February 1950, the articles of corporation were drawn up to establish a non-profit organization.
 That same year the Peter and Mattie Reiss estate was purchased.
 The home was located on 37.5 acres of land at the southern edge of Sheboygan Falls also known as the Pinehurst property.
 This first home had a capacity for twelve residents and the first one arrived on October 16, 1950.

 The name Pine Haven Christian Home was selected since each word in the title describes some aspect of the home.
 Pine stands for the type of tree which was so abundant when the land was purchased.
 Haven represents the peace and security the home provides for residents.
 Christian indicates that God is honored here.
 Home refers to the comfortable shelter provided.

-The first addition to Pine Haven was in 1958 and today is the north wing of the nursing home.
-In June 1968, a second building expansion added the current west wing of fifteen rooms, lounge area, dining room, and kitchen.
-In 1973, twenty residential center rooms were added that today is the south wing and also included a wider corridor, nurse’s office, and a full basement.
+The first addition to Pine Haven was in 1958.
+This building was then expanded in June 1968, adding a west wing of fifteen rooms, lounge area, dining room, and kitchen.
+In 1973, twenty residential center rooms were added as a south wing, along with a nurse’s office, and a full basement.
 By this time, the original Reiss home was obsolete for use as a health care facility and was sold to the neighboring church which still uses it for educational programming and local food pantry.